-- In terms of age, gender and socio-economic status, the group most at risk of suicide in the UK are men in the lowest social class in their mid-years.
-In the UK men are three times more likely to die by suicide than women.
+- The group most at risk of suicide in the Republic of Ireland are men in their mid-years.
+Men account for 3 out of every 4 suicides and have long been identified as a high-risk group.
 More information on the issues affecting men can be found on our website. - For up-to-date suicide statistics you can visit our website. - There are a range of psychological, situational, societal and individual background factors that can interact with and impact on a person's suicide risk.
 It is helpful to convey this complexity where possible in suicide-related plotlines and avoid simplistic explanations which attribute a suicide attempt or death to a single incident. - Sensitive storylines which depict a character overcoming a crisis and show hopeful recovery, can help to encourage people, who may be suffering in silence, to reach out for help.
-These can serve as
+These can serve as reassurance that suicidal feelings can be worked through and will pass, particularly if the character seeks help and chooses to live.

-- reassurance that suicidal feelings can be worked through and will pass, particularly if the character seeks help and chooses to live. - It is risky to indicate any 'reward' following a suicide death or attempt.
+- It is risky to indicate any 'reward' following a suicide death or attempt.
 This can inadvertently promote the idea of achieving something through death which is not perceived to be possible in life.
 Examples include storylines depicting separated parents reuniting following a suicide attempt by their child or suggesting people will be held to account for their actions, such as bullies being shamed and made to feel sorry for their behaviour.
 Similarly, a death by suicide should never be described as a release, setting a person free from their troubles in life, or providing peace.
 This can romanticise the idea of suicide and could lead to a vulnerable person believing a death by suicide could resolve the problems they face in life. - It is advisable to avoid overly dramatising a suicide, as this can romanticise or glorify the behaviour and inadvertently promote it to people who may be vulnerable. - Young people are a particularly vulnerable audience in relation to the topics of suicide and self-harm.
 They are more influenced by what they see and hear in the media than other age groups, and their behaviour is often more spontaneous - more emotionally charged.
 Young people may not fully appreciate or comprehend the permanency of suicide.
 Please see Samaritans' Guidance on reporting on suicides by young people and suicide clusters. - For facts about suicide, visit our website.